 Two A’s and an A-

 Borregaard received an A for tackling climate change.
-13,126 companies reported on climate change in 2021, of which 200 companies (1.5%) made this year's climate change A List.
-The company also received an A for deforestation (timber).
-In addition, Borregaard scored an A- for water security.
+Over 23,000 companies reported on climate change in 2023, of which 346 companies (1.5%) made this year's climate change A List.
+The company also received an A for water security.
+4815 companies reported on water security in 2023 and 101 (2.1%) made the A list.
+In addition, Borregaard scored an A- for deforestation (timber).
 With these scores Borregaard is among the highest scored companies on CDP’s list.

-CDP’s annual environmental disclosure and scoring process is widely recognised as the gold standard of corporate environmental transparency.
 A detailed and independent methodology is used by CDP to assess these companies, allocating a score of A to D- based on the comprehensiveness of disclosure, awareness and management of environmental risks and demonstration of best practices associated with environmental leadership, such as setting ambitious and meaningful targets.
-Those that don’t disclose or provide insufficient information are marked with an F.
+Those that don’t disclose or provide insufficient information are scored an F.

-The full list of companies that made this year’s CDP A List is available here, along with other publicly available company scores: https://www.cdp.net/en/companies/companies-scores
+The full list of companies that made this year’s CDP A List is available here: https://www.cdp.net/en/companies/companies-scores